haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 chains together.
 It is useful to avoid unnatural flexibility or movement due to sequence/numbering gaps.

-As an example, this subcommand is crucial when docking an antibody to their cognate antigen (see for example [this tutorial](www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#additional-restraints-for-multi-chain-proteins)), as the hypervariable region of an antibody is formed by two chains that are not covalently linked.
+As an example, this subcommand is crucial when docking an antibody to its cognate antigen (see for example [this tutorial](www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#additional-restraints-for-multi-chain-proteins)), as the hypervariable region of an antibody is formed by two chains that are not covalently linked.

 **Usage:**
 ```bash